 B.A., Hunter College; M.A., M.Phil., Ph.D, Yale University

 Philosophy of film

 In 1975 Ms. Kristin Pfefferkorn received her Bachelor of Arts degree magna cum laude from Hunter College, New York, N.Y.
 In 1976 she was inducted into the Phi Beta Kappa chapter of Hunter College.
-In 1979 she received her Master’s degree in Philosophy, and in1984 her doctoral degree in philosophy, both from Yale University.
+In 1979 she received her master’s degree in philosophy, and in1984 her doctoral degree in philosophy, both from Yale University.

 Ms. Pfefferkorn’s book, Novalis: A Romantic’s Theory of Language and Poetry, was published by Yale University Press.

-Visit the philosophy department site.
+Visit the philosophy department website.